mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/5-aws-bedrock/README.md

 ![AVS Index](../media/avs-index.png)

-## 5. Set up AWS Lambda function to provide endpoint for Field Techinician's Mobile Application
+## 5. Set up AWS Lambda function to provide an endpoint for Field Technician's Mobile Application

-Log in to AWS Console, got to Lambda functions and click on create function.
+Log in to AWS Console, go to Lambda functions, and click on create function.

 ![Lambda creation](../media/lambda-function-creation.png)